oliverbenns/phaser-starter/README.md

 ## Build
 - `npm run build`
-- Javascript bundle will be in `/public/assets/bundle.js`
+- All game files will be in `/dist`

 ## Phaser 2